Display case in the intervention room provenance research 2022 with correspondence, publications and inventory lists.

 Online publication of the provenance of works in the Collection of Paintings and Sculptures (2017–2018)

 The provenance of works in the Collection of Paintings and Sculptures were reviewed when the main catalogue of paintings and sculptures was being compiled between 2002 and 2007, with a particular focus on the works donated to the Kunsthaus since the 1950s.
-The documented provenances of the works have been published in the main catalogue and online .
+The documented provenances of the works have been published in the main catalogue and as a PDF.
 They are also being progressively added to the online collection, which has been developed with support from the Federal Office of Culture.

 Download final report (in German)